 “LLC Agreement” shall mean the Limited Liability Company Operating Agreement of Lost Creek Gathering LLC dated effective of even date herewith.

+“Lost Creek Plant” shall mean the compression and dew point control facilities located at the terminus of the Lost Creek System and more specifically in the Northwest quarter of Section 27, Township 20N, Range 94W in Sweetwater County, Wyoming.

 “Lost Creek System or Facilities” shall have the meaning set forth in the recitals above and shall consist of all facilities, properties, equipment, components and all rights with respect thereto, which are more specifically described in the Lost Creek System Scope of Work and the Lost Creek System AFE (as such terms are defined in the LLC Agreement), and throughout the term of this Agreement, shall also be deemed to include all Expansions, Extensions, Plants, repairs and replacements undertaken in accordance with the LLC Agreement, and the Operation and Maintenance Agreement and/or this Agreement.

 “Month” shall mean the period beginning at nine o'clock a.m.
 Central Clock Time, on the first Day of a calendar month and ending at nine o'clock a.m., Central Clock Time, on the first Day of the next succeeding calendar month.

-“Non-Equity and Third Party Services” shall mean the gathering of all Gas on the Lost Creek System, other than BR Equity Production.
+“Non-Equity and Third Party Services” shall mean the gathering of all Gas on the Lost Creek System under a Third Party Agreement, other than BR Equity Production.

 “Operative Agreements” shall mean this Agreement, the Administrative Services Agreement, the Firm Gathering Agreements, the LLC Agreement, and the Operation and Maintenance Agreement.